-The various causes of cirrhosis are a combination of alcohol, hepatis C or both.
-People with cirrhosis typically not caused by trauma to the liver or other acute or short term cause of damage.
+The various causes of Cirrhosis are a combination of alcohol, hepatitis C or both.
+People with Cirrhosis typically not caused by trauma to the liver or other acute or short term cause of damage.
 It usually years of prolonged injury required to cause the disease.

-- Bile ducts obstruction-The duct thats carry the bile out of the liver blocked, bile backs up and damages liver tissue.
+- Bile ducts obstruction-The duct that carry the bile out of the liver blocked, bile backs up and damages liver tissue.

-- Drugs and toxin-Prolonged exposure to drugs and enviromental toxins can lead to hepatic cell damage.
+- Drugs and toxin-Prolonged exposure to drugs and environmental toxins can lead to hepatic cell damage.

 - CT scan or Ultrasound– show shrinkage or abnormal appearance of the liver.

 - Laboratory studies – bilirubin, albumin, alanine transaminase (ALT), aspartate transaminase (AST), prothrombin time, and serum ammonia- to check for elevated values, which indicate hepatic cell destruction.

 - Laparoscopy and liver biopsy-direct visualization of the liver

 - Paracentesis-to examine ascetic fluid for cell, protein, and bacterial counts.